derhass/glx_hook/README.md

 functions, or ignores these calls completely, but never adds new calls to set the swap interval.
 If the app doesn't do it, this tool does nothing.

-NVidia is promoting a feature called "apdative vsync" where a "late" buffer swap is done immediately instead of beeing delayed to the next frame.
+NVidia is promoting a feature called "adaptive vsync" where a "late" buffer swap is done immediately instead of beeing delayed to the next sync interval.
 This feature is exposed via the GLX_EXT_swap_control_tear extension.
-If this is prevented, negative intervals enable adaptive vsync with the absolute value beeing the swap interval.
-The GH_SWAP_TEAR environment variable can be used to control this feature (NOTE: we do not check for the presence of this extension.
-Negative swap intervals are invalid if the extension is not present.
-So if you enable adaptive vsync without your driver supporting the calls will fail.
-Most likely, the application won't care and no swap interval will be effective)
+If this is present, negative intervals enable adaptive vsync with the absolute value beeing the swap interval.
+The GH_SWAP_TEAR environment variable can be used to control this feature:

 * raw: do not treat positive and negative intervals as different.
 This has the effect that you for example could do a clamp=-1,1
 * keep: keep the adaptive vsync setting, modify only the absoulte value
 * disable: always disable adaptive vsync
 * enable: always enable adaptive vsync
 * invert: enable adaptive vsync if the app disables it and vice versa

+NOTE: we do not check for the presence of this extension.
+Negative swap intervals are invalid if the extension is not present.
+So if you enable adaptive vsync without your driver supporting it, the calls will fail.
+Most likely, the application won't care and no swap interval will be set.

 Further environment variables controlling the behavior:
 * GH_VERBOSE=$level: control level of verbosity (0 to 5)